What is Gluten?

 If you avoid those foods and replace them with fresh, whole food choices, you could lose weight.
 If you eat more processed gluten-free items, such as the fresh bread, pasta, and cookies available, you may gain weight.
 Often, those gluten-free processed foods have extra sugar or fat to add flavor. (x) As with all diets, losing weight depends on your new habits.

 If you want to go gluten-free to shed pounds:

 - Learn where gluten hides and which alternatives are healthiest.

 - Like any other diet change, eat less junk, exercise and drink plenty of water. (x)

 - The difference involves the effort it takes to find all those hidden sources of this protein.

 The Bottom Line

 Eliminating gluten from your diet can be a daunting task.
-Use the experience of your dietitian, health care provider and reputable websites to help you sort through the information.
+Use the experience of your dietitian, health care provider, and reputable websites to help you sort through the information.
 They will also guide you toward a proper diagnosis.

 Researching information will be necessary.
 Your family members can assist with this by looking for new foods for you to try.
 We are fortunate that more food choices are in development as awareness increases.

-Making any change to your lifestyle or diet can have side effects.
+Changing your lifestyle or diet can have side effects.
 Always contact your health care provider beforehand and follow his or her recommendations.